Information for mature students

 University is often a great experience, but it can also bring with it stress and challenge particularly if you are balancing your study with existing commitments.
 The Counselling and Mental Health service can offer you one-to-one support and appointments as well as workshops and group work.

-If you have a disability, including specific learning difficulties or mental health and wellbeing issues, the Disability and Dyslexia Support Team can advise on a wide range of support to meet your individual needs.
+If you have a disability, including specific learning difficulties or mental health and wellbeing issues, the Disability Support & Inclusion Team can advise on a wide range of support to meet your individual needs.
 It is a good idea to contact the team before you arrive at Keele University to discuss any support you may need and ensure any necessary adjustments can be put in place.

 Keele Health Centre